 Suspending/Restoring System Service, and Issuing NOTAMs

-Events and anomalies involving public and private-use NavAids and AWOS be coordinated with the FAA:
+Events and anomalies involving most public or private-use NavAids and AWOS must be coordinated with the FAA:

-**When you call (866) 4-FAA-OCC, the system will automatically route you to the appropriate OCC.
+The automated telephone system will automatically route you to the appropriate Operations Control Center (OCC).